 For the most part, New Year’s resolutions fail

-According to a study, Business Insider reported that 80% of all resolutions set fail by February.
+According to a study, Business Insider reported that 80% of all resolutions set for the new year end up failing by February.

 Isn’t that statistic staggering?